opengeospatial/joint-ogc-osgeo-asf-sprint-2021/README.md

 Sprint Sponsorship
 ----------------

-Due to the COVID-19 pandemic, the sprint will be held online only.
-In order to cover the web hosting and web-conferencing infrastructure costs, the following sponsorship levels are available:

-* Gold: 1700 USD
-* Silver: 850 USD
+Organizations interested in sponsoring **future** OGC and OSGeo code sprint should contact Gobe Hobona (for OGC) (**ghobona[at]ogc.org**) and Angelos Tzotsos (for OSGeo) (**tzotsos[at]osgeo.org**).

-Sponsors will benefit from:
+Sponsors benefit from:

-Sponsors' logos placed on the sprint website as well as on all official presentations used during the sprint Acknowledgement in blog posts and the report summarizing the outcome of the sprint Acknowledgement in a series of emails and social media posts promoting the sprint
+* Sponsors' logos placed on the sprint website as well as on all official presentations used during the sprint

-Organizations may sponsor the event either through OGC or OSGeo.
-Organizations interested in sponsoring the code sprint should contact Gobe Hobona (**ghobona[at]ogc.org**) and Angelos Tzotsos (**tzotsos[at]osgeo.org**).
+* Acknowledgement in blog posts and the report summarizing the outcome of the sprint
+* Acknowledgement in a series of emails and social media posts promoting the sprint.

 About the Organizers
 ----------------